litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 To illustrate a few ways you can manipulate data in your database, we'll go through the various CRUD operations:

-Creating Data: Here's a simple insert operation to populate our new Author table
+Creating Data: Here's a simple insert operation to populate our new Author table:

     .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_repository_crud.py
         :language: python